Skip to main contentSkip to data table

 • Health impact: 3 or more open circuits degrade /api/health; smaller circuit failures still surface in the circuit list without degrading public health on their own

-The source-name registry is maintained in worker/src/lib/constants.ts under CIRCUIT_SOURCE.
-Current keys span the main data and delivery lanes, including DefiLlama (defillama-* plus defillama-confirm for pending depeg confirmation), CoinGecko (coingecko-prices, coingecko-detail-platforms, coingecko-mcap, coingecko-discovery, coingecko-ticker, coingecko-confirm), CoinMarketCap, DexScreener (dexscreener-prices for exact token-address lookups and dexscreener-search for the last-resort symbol-search path), Jupiter, Pyth, Binance, Kraken, Bitstamp, Coinbase, RedStone, Curve (curve-onchain, curve-oracle, curve-liquidity-api), the protocol-native DEX lanes (Fluid, Balancer, Raydium, Orca, Meteora, PancakeSwap, Aerodrome Slipstream, Velodrome Slipstream), FX (fx-frankfurter, fx-realtime, chainlink-feeds), treasury rates, Etherscan, Alchemy, Bluechip, Anthropic, Twitter, Telegram, TronGrid, and the Kinesis Horizon sources. dRPC is an upstream RPC provider for some blacklist balance reads, but it is not a CIRCUIT_SOURCE key today.
+The source-name registry is maintained in worker/src/lib/constants.ts under CIRCUIT_SOURCE, while emitted pricing provenance and circuit semantics are tied together by shared/lib/pricing-source-registry*.ts and worker/src/lib/pricing-circuit-map.ts.
+Current circuit keys span the main data and delivery lanes, including DefiLlama (defillama-* plus defillama-confirm for pending depeg confirmation), CoinGecko (coingecko-prices, coingecko-detail-platforms, coingecko-mcap, coingecko-discovery, coingecko-ticker, coingecko-confirm), CoinMarketCap, DexScreener (dexscreener-prices for exact token-address stablecoin price fallback, dexscreener-liquidity for optional DEX liquidity/discovery pool lookups, dexscreener-address-prices for optional targeted exact-address primary augmentation, and legacy dexscreener-search state for the retired symbol-search path), DexPaprika, Alchemy Prices, Moralis token prices, Birdeye token prices, GeckoTerminal pool probes, Jupiter, Pyth, Binance, Kraken, Bitstamp, Coinbase, RedStone, external live protocol-redeem RPC overrides, exact specialty routes including phpm-price-route, Curve (curve-onchain, curve-oracle, curve-liquidity-api), the protocol-native DEX lanes (Fluid, Balancer, Curve, Raydium, Orca, Meteora, PancakeSwap, Aerodrome Slipstream, Velodrome Slipstream), FX (fx-frankfurter, fx-realtime, chainlink-feeds), treasury rates, Etherscan, Alchemy, Bluechip, Anthropic, Twitter, Telegram, TronGrid, and the Kinesis Horizon sources. dRPC is an upstream RPC provider for some blacklist balance reads, but it is not a CIRCUIT_SOURCE key today.
+Synthesized or scoped emitted sources such as coingecko-native-implied, zephyr-scanner, dex-promoted, uniswap-v3-dex, pool-tvl-weighted, and cached are explicitly marked as not directly circuit-gated; the legacy direct, non-replay-safe uniswap-v3-exact source remains mapped to phpm-price-route for historical diagnostics, while current PHPm live recovery is Broker-only.
+When sources depend on producer jobs, scoped supplemental fetches, local par/inherited override logic, or cached rows, that enforcement path is recorded separately from direct provider breakers.

 DefiLlama list vs detail API